Arkajit19/myJavaworld/README.md

 19)Write a Java program to insert an element into the array list at the first position.<br>
 20)Write a Java program to retrieve an element (at a specified index) from a given array list.<br>
 21)Write a Java program to update specific array element by given element.<br>
+22)Take three numbers from the user and print the greatest number.<br>